 Ohio Passes Remote Online Notarization Bill

-Following unanimous support from the Ohio State Senate, Governor John Kasich signed Ohio Senate Bill 263 into law on December 19.
+Ohio Governor John Kasich signed Ohio Senate Bill 263 into law following unanimous support from the Ohio State Senate.
 The law makes Ohio the 10th state to recognize remote online notarization, empowering anyone to notarize documents online from anywhere at any time.

 “We’re excited that the Ohio legislature voted in favor of online notary legislation, enabling their notaries to serve anyone across the country how they’d like - online,” said Notarize Founder and CEO Pat Kinsel.